Chinese Eastern Railway: Attempts to seize the railway

 In August 1926, the government of Zhang Zuolin, hostile to the USSR, came to power in China.
 Thereafter, the Chinese side began to gradually seize CER property.
-Already on the 24 August 1926 the governing body of the railway received a dispatch in which Zhang Zuolin offered to hand over to the North-Eastern Naval Flotilla all the vessels of the CER, while on the 4 September of the same year the Chinese seized the Training Department of the CER.
+Already on 24 August 1926 the governing body of the railway received a dispatch in which Zhang Zuolin offered to hand over to the North-Eastern Naval Flotilla all the vessels of the CER, while on 4 September of the same year the Chinese seized the Training Department of the CER.
 After Zhang Zuolin was assassinated in June 1928, he was succeeded by his son, Zhang Xueliang.
 Under his leadership, a more firm and concrete approach was taking regarding the CER.

 On 10 July 1929, Zhang Xueliang's troops seized the Chinese Eastern Railway, arrested over 200 Soviet railway employees, and deported 35 of them to the USSR.
 On 17 July 1929, the Soviet government announced the severance of diplomatic relations with China.
 The Soviet trade union of the Chinese Eastern Railway called on railway employees to resign voluntarily in protest.
 As a result, 1,689 people resigned between 10 July and 31 December 1929.
 In November 1929, the Special Red Banner Far Eastern Army conducted an operation to regain control of the CER.
 On 22 December 1929, in Khabarovsk, the representative of the Republic of China, Cai Yuanshen, and the Soviet Ministry of Foreign Affairs representative, Simanovsky, signed the "Khabarovsk Protocol," according to which the status quo regarding the Chinese Eastern Railway was restored in accordance with the Beijing and Mukden treaties.

 In September 1931, Japan began its invasion of Manchuria under the pretext of fighting lawlessness among local governors.
 On 18 September, Japanese troops invaded Northern Manchuria.
 On 5 February 1932, Harbin was occupied and then was incorporated into the state of Manchukuo, which was proclaimed on 1 March 1932 by governors gathered by the Japanese in Mukden.
 This was followed by the severance of relations between Manchukuo and the Republic of China.

 In the early 1930s, the CER found itself in a difficult situation.
 The railway's revenues declined sharply, partly due to the global economic crisis and partly due to the development of the Manchurian railway network.
 According to a confidential report by Y. V. Rudoy, Director of the Chinese Eastern Railway, the railway's revenues amounted to 68.1 million rubles in 1929, 49.2 million rubles in 1930, and 40.6 million rubles in 1931.
 Under these circumstances, the CER began to reduce its workforce.
 While on 1 January 1930, the CER employed 25,473 people, by 1 January 1931, this number had fallen to 19,107, and by 1 February 1932, to 16,089.